mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue where a user would still see threads in the threads view of channels they have left.
 Migration execution time in MySQL: Query OK, 2766769 rows affected (4 min 47.57 sec).
 Migration execution time in PostgreSQL: Execution time: 58.11 sec, DELETE 2766690.
  - Fixed an issue where clicking on a channel link (for a channel the user was not a part of) caused the webapp to refresh, dropping the user from a call.
  - Fixed an issue with PDF preview rendering for certain Japanese characters.
- - Fixed an issue where the screen reader did not announce the link copied on copying the link in invite modal.
+ - Fixed an issue where the screen reader did not announce the action of copying the link in the invite modal.
  - Fixed an issue with post metadata not generating correctly for images due to missing content-type in response.
 This would result in certain embedded images not to display on mobile clients.
  - Fixed an issue where edits to messages persisted after canceling.
  - Added a condition for bot tags for webhook posts when a bot account is used for webhooks.